 PUT WATER ON MYPLATE!

-The National Drinking Water Alliance is leading an ongoing national campaign to urge the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HHS) to:
+To promote drinking water for healthy hydration, NDWA is leading an ongoing national campaign to urge the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HHS) to:

 2. Add a symbol for water to the MyPlate graphic